 Both phones have most extras you might see in other high-end, feature-packed phones, such as an IR transmitter and NFC.

-Samsung Galaxy Note 4 vs Note 3: S PenIf hardware extras is what you’re after, the Note series S Pen is where it’s at.
-While there are some new software features this time around, the core hardware that makes the Note 4’s S Pen stylus possible is the similar to the Note 3’s.
+If hardware extras are what you’re after, the Note series' S Pen is where it’s at.
+While there are some new software features this time around, the core hardware that makes the Note 4’s S Pen stylus possible is similar to the Note 3’s.

 Although not widely publicised, the S Pen technology is powered by Wacom, the company that makes the most popular professional-grade graphics tablets.
-As well as being pressure sensitive, this technology means the Note 3 and Note 4 can sense the presence of the pen before it even touches the screen.
+As well as being pressure-sensitive, this technology means the Note 3 and Note 4 can sense the presence of the pen before it even touches the screen.

-Samsung Galaxy Note 4 vs Note 3: ScreenNote 4 – 5.7-inch 2,560 x 1,600 pixel Super AMOLED
+Samsung Galaxy Note 4 vs Note 3: Screen

-Note 3 – 5.7-inch 1,920 x ,1080 pixel Super AMOLED
+Samsung Galaxy Note 4: 5.7-inch 2560 x 1600-pixel Super AMOLED

 This provides the same sort of ridiculously high pixel density you get in something like the LG G3, but with the additional benefits of a Super AMOLED panel.
 Pixel density is much, much higher than the Note 3, which uses a slightly more conventional 5.7-inch 1080p Super AMOLED screen.

 So, both displays are the same size, but the Galaxy Note 4’s is a lot sharper – with a whopping 515ppi pixel density.
-There is some question as to whether this extra sharpness really makes all that much difference, as the 386ppi Note 3 is still very sharp, but the more discerning among you will be able to spot the upgrade.
+There's some question as to whether this extra sharpness really makes all that much difference, as the 386ppi Note 3 is still very sharp, but the more discerning among you will be able to spot the upgrade.

-Samsung Galaxy Note 4 vs Note 3: CPU and PowerGalaxy Note 4: Exynos 5433 or Snapdragon 805
+Samsung Galaxy Note 4: Exynos 5433 or Snapdragon 805

-Note 3: Exynos Octa 5420 or Snapdragon 800
+Samsung Galaxy Note 3: Exynos Octa 5420 or Snapdragon 800

 This year, the situation is a little different.
 The Snapdragon 805 version of the Note 4 uses a 32-bit CPU, but the Exynos 5420 is a true 64-bit processor.
 We’re actually slightly disappointed to see the Note 4 use a 32-bit CPU when the 64-bit future is on the horizon.
-It really matters because Android L will soon bring full support for 64-bit processors.
+It really matters because Android 5.0 Lollipop will soon bring full support for 64-bit processors.

 But how do the two generations of Snapdragon and Exynos chipsets compare?

-The Note 3’s Snapdragon 800 is a 2.3GHz processor, the Note 4’s 805 a 2.7GHz one.
+The Note 3’s Snapdragon 800 is a 2.3GHz processor, while the Note 4’s 805 a 2.7GHz one.
 However, it’s in the GPU that we see the real performance boost.

 So what about the Exynos 5433?
 We could easily call this what the Exynos octa-core processor should always have been.
 Unlike the Note 3’s Exynos 5420, all eight cores can be used at once, and it’s a real 64-bit processor.
 It’s the future, in other words.

-There’s no such limit with a 64-bit system, where the addressable memory space is so vast it doesn’t bear thinking about in mobile terms.
+There’s no such limit with a 64-bit system, where the addressable memory space is so vast that it doesn’t bear thinking about in mobile terms.

 Like all of Samsung’s top-end phones, the Note 4 will use a version of the custom Samsung Android UI.
 However, the Note 4’s is a generation on from the Note 3’s.

-Samsung Galaxy Note 4 vs Note 3: CameraNote 4: 16-megapixel Sony sensor with OIS, LED flash
+Samsung Galaxy Note 4: 16-megapixel Sony sensor with OIS, LED flash

-Note 3: 13-megapixel sensor with LED flash
+Samsung Galaxy Note 3: 13-megapixel sensor, LED flash